svijsv/ulib/readme.md

 To build only the static library, run `make static-[debug|release]`.

-The environment variables `CC`, `AR`, and `SIZE` can be set to the program to use instead of the default `cc`, `ar`, `size`.
+The environment variables `CC`, `AR`, and `SIZE` can be set to the program to use instead of the default `cc`, `ar`, and `size`.

-The environment variable `CFLAGS` can be set to pass addition C compiler options.
+The environment variable `CFLAGS` can be set to pass additional C compiler options.

-The environment variable `LDFLAGS` can be set to pass addition linker options.
+The environment variable `LDFLAGS` can be set to pass additional linker options.

 Usage